Bloodybush Edge, Hogdon Law And Wether Cairn Hike

 Another little stone all by itself.
 Wonder if I should introduce it to the other lonely stone from my Upper Rothbury And Cartington Hill walk.

-Kidland Forest is still closed due to the effects of Storm Arwen and the Forestry Commission are still working hard to clear the pathways.
-A lot of the tracks have been cleared, but there is still a general notice not to wander into the forest.
+At the time, Kidland Forest was closed due to the effects of Storm Arwen and the Forestry Commission were still working hard to clear the pathways.
+A lot of the tracks had been cleared, but there was still a general notice not to wander into the forest.
 Fortunately our path is heading around the outside.

 I dip onto the forest track (the wooded area next to Kidland) for a little and then follow a fingerpost leading up Saughy Hill.
 Nothing much up, just wanted to bag another hill!
 Did spot a couple of little pals hiding away.